 “A weak mage might not be able to reach you, but a strong and clever mage can use your resistance against you.
 Even Lord Frey, had he really tried, could have left you brain damaged.”

-I kept my eyes on the wood grain of his desk, coughing, and then taking one deep breath after another.
+I kept my eyes on the wood grain of his desk, coughing and trying to take one deep breath after another.
 Father Pius reached out and grabbed my face with one hand, digging his fingernails into my cheek as he forced me to look up at him.
 He leaned so close to me that his dark eyes seemed to engulf me.

 “If it weren’t for certain promises I’ve made, you would already be dead.
 Never threaten me again.”